Ford's Lincoln brand debuts new face for its best-selling model

-(Reuters) - Ford Motor Co’s (F.N) Lincoln brand is changing the look of its vehicles, starting with a new face for its best-selling model, the MKZ sedan.
+Nov 18 (Reuters) - Ford Motor Co’s Lincoln brand is changing the look of its vehicles, starting with a new face for its best-selling model, the MKZ sedan.

 Ford plans to unveil the restyled 2017 Lincoln MKZ at the Los Angeles Auto Show on Wednesday, showing the first production version of a new grille design.
 The new Lincoln look debuted on the Continental prototype earlier this year and drew comparisons to British luxury brands such as Jaguar or Bentley.